-This is available only when Grid Mode is set to Custom.

-- > Shuffle: Amount of swing/groove (see section 2.3.2) applied to the beat grid for the quantization function. - > Humanize: Amount of randomness added to the quantize function, with the intention of mimicking human imperfection. - > Start Amount: Amount of quantization applied to each selected event's start position.
+Humanize: Amount of randomness added to the quantize function, with the intention of mimicking human imperfection.

+beat grid for the guantization function.

+Start Amount: Amount of quantization applied to each selected event's start position.

 For example, a setting of 50.0% would move a selected event's start position halfway to the closest grid point.
 A setting of 100% places the event exactly on the closest grid point.